Welcome to today's edition of the Rush 24-7 podcast.

 There's no profit here.

-Whenever you want to find an interruption, and something that doesn't make sense in economics and the laws of supply and demand, I guarantee that somewhere at the root level of it, you're gonna find a liberal or a socialist or a communist attempting to manage the market or steal all the profits for him or herself and for his little country, meaning for him or herself.
+Whenever you want to find an interruption and something that doesn't make sense in economics and the laws of supply and demand, I guarantee at somewhere at the root level of it, you're going to find a liberal or a socialist or a communist attempting to manage the market or steal all the profits for him or herself and for his little country, meaning for him or herself, using it as a weapon.

 They've got their own political problems too.